ygong2501/calcium/README.md

    - `--num_simulations`: Number of simulations to generate
    - `--pouch_sizes`: List of pouch sizes to use (e.g., 'small medium')
    - `--sim_types`: List of simulation types to use
-   - `--num_threads`: Number of threads to use for parallel processing
    - `--gui`: Launch GUI interface
    - `--version`: Show program version and exit